Platinum-Pluto/Public-Key-Infrastructure-Setup-Using-Ansible/README.md

 # Importing the RootCA certificate in Chrome browser
+1. First install Chrome if not installed in Ubuntu 22.04lts

-1. Then open chrome and go to settings.
+2. Then open chrome and go to settings.
 ![Alt text](images/ch1.PNG)

-2. After that click on Privacy and Security
+3. After that click on Privacy and Security
 ![Alt text](images/ch2.PNG)

-3. Click on Security
+4. Click on Security
 ![Alt text](images/ch3.PNG)

-4. Click on Manage Certificates
+5. Click on Manage Certificates
 ![Alt text](images/ch4.PNG)

-5. Click on Authorities and import the rootCA.crt file
+6. Click on Authorities and import the rootCA.crt file
 ![Alt text](images/ch5.PNG)